 Google Search Console is a tool that helps you monitor and maintain your site’s presence in Google search results.
 There are many things that you can do with it, but we will only cover the basics here.

-First, you need to add a property (website domain) and verify it.
-This lets Google know you’re the actual owner of the domain.
+First, you need to add a property – your website domain – and verify it.
+That lets Google know you’re the actual owner of the domain.
 Google offers several ways of verification, select the one you feel most comfortable with.
-You can get more information about how to verify ownership of domain here.
+You can get more information on how to verify ownership of the domain in this article.

-Once your property has been added, you will get access to the console.
+Once you verify your property, you will get access to the console.
 Google will notify you and give you suggestions on how to improve your site.

 Install and configure Yoast SEO